Trigger Words Are The Best Way To Attract Attention

 Whether it is an article on a blog, a sales page, or a social media post, certain words and word combinations can produce a highly effective emotional trigger.

-There is no need to conduct an expensive case study or prove what studies have shown to know that adding the word free to any product or noun creates immediate interest.
+The most obvious trigger word is free.
+There is no need to conduct an expensive case study to prove that adding the word free to any product or noun creates immediate interest.

 Free is used so much, especially in email marketing, that I have not included it in my list of power words below.